-AUBR 1975 -Independent Study -Auto Body Repair
+AUBR 1975 - Independent Study - Auto Body Repair (1-3L)(1-3CR)

-(1-3L) (1-3CR) (Max.
+(Max.
 6) This course provides an option for students with sufficient background to pursue special interests in the auto body lab under contract with the instructor.
-Prerequisites: Permission of the instructor.

-AUBR 1980 -Cooperative Work Experience
+AUBR 1980 - Cooperative Work Experience

-(1-8L) (1-8CR) This course is designed to provide an opportunity for students with sufficient entry level auto body skills to work offcampus, in weld related areas, while attending classes on campus parttime.
+(1-8L)(1-8CR) This course is designed to provide an opportunity for students with sufficient entry level auto body skills to work off-campus, in weld related areas, while attending classes on campus part-time.
 Prerequisites: Demonstrate proficiency of auto body skills, and permission of the instructor.